Accredited Certification Body

-Damage of electrical and electronic systems and components from electrostatic discharge (ESD) represents a significant source of waste for the electronics industry, and can compromise the quality and usefulness of electrical and electronic products.
+Damage to electrical and electronic systems and components from electrostatic discharge (ESD) represents a significant source of waste for the electronics industry, and it can compromise the quality and usefulness of electrical and electronic products.
 Part of overall electrical safety testing, a formal ESD facility control program can help reduce the incidence of component damage resulting from ESD, increase production throughput rates and minimize the likelihood of defect products reaching the market.
-Certification to ANSI/ESD S20.20 serves as an independent verification of the quality and effectiveness of an ESD control program.
+ANSI/ESD S20.20 certification serves as an independent verification of the quality and effectiveness of an ESD control program.

 TÜV SÜD America, a leading ISO 9001 Certification Body in North America, is one of just six Certification Bodies accredited to issue ESD S20.20 certificates.

 First published in 1999, ANSI/ ESD S20.20 was created to help organizations design, develop, implement and maintain an electrostatic discharge control program to protect ESD-sensitive electrical or electronic parts, assemblies and equipment from being damaged by electrostatic discharges greater than or equal to 100 volts (human body model, or HBM) or 200 volts (charged device model, or CDM).